 Throughout the year we run a number of activities and initiatives to promote healthy living and safe behaviours.
 For example, our Scooter Smart and Bikeability programmes equip pupils with the confidence and skills to use scooters and bicycles safely and sensibly.
 We encourage pupils to engage in exercise whenever possible and take part each year in the Big Pedal, a cycling and scooting challenge that inspires pupils, staff and parents to choose two wheels for their journey to school.

 Annual health checks and the Dental Survey conducted by the school’s nursing team are used to inform parents and carers about the health of their child.
 We also work closely with the school nursing team to promote all aspects of health and well being.

 We are very lucky to have our own six plot allotment which Green Fingers club are currently cultivating.
 We are growing a range of produce, for example, onions, carrots and potatoes to be used during school cooking lessons and to be sold as part of a pupil enterprise project.
 If you would like to get involved with our allotment please contact Mr Marriott on firstname.lastname@example.org.

-Our Early Years department is home to two guinea pigs, Twinkle and Cookie, although all pupils in the school are encouraged to help care for our pets.
+Our Early Years department is home to our guinea pig, although all pupils in the school are encouraged to help care for our pets.

 “Placing companion animals in school curricula encourages the moral, spiritual and personal development of each child, bringing social benefits to the school community and enhancing opportunities for learning in various areas of the school curriculum” Rio Declaration of the International Association of Human Animal Interaction, Rio de Janeiro, 12 September 2001.